Last updated 1 July 2021

 All AirAsia guests will be required to bring their own mask and wear it before, during and after the flight.
 To ensure that the highest standards of safety and hygiene are maintained at all times, AirAsia has enacted several pre-flight and in-flight measures that thorough disinfection of all planes, social distancing starting from check out counters, and temperature checks for passengers and cabin crew.

-The airline announced limited international network for the remainder of 2020 through summer 2021.
+The airline also announced limited international network through summer 2021.

 Charlotte (CLT) – Frankfurt (FRA) Service resumes summer 2021